CarbonLDP/carbonldp-js-sdk/docs/architecture.md

   - `GeneralRepository`.
 Similar to the previous one, but it exists to separate a repository that is specialized to work directly for a context.
   - `DocumentsRepository`.
 The repository that the `DocumentsContext` and the `CarbonLDP` class contain, it has all the multiple services the Carbon LDP platform offers.

-Since the `DocumentRespository` has a lot of methods, these are grouped and separated in different traits to have a better scalability:
+Since the `DocumentRepository` has a lot of methods, these are grouped and separated in different traits to have a better scalability:
   - `EventEmitterDocumentsRepositoryTrait`.
 Methods for the real-time subscriptions.
   - `SPARQLDocumentsRepositoryTrait`.
 Methods for making SPARQL queries.
   - `LDPDocumentsRepositoryTrait`.
 Methods for the CRUD and LDP action requests.